EITC – Refundable Taxes

 The CTC includes a refundable component called the Additional Child Tax Credit.
 This means that if the value of the CTC exceeds the amount of federal income tax a family owes, the family may receive a refund check as part or all of the difference.
 For taxes due in April 2018, the refund equals 15 percent of earnings above $3,000, for maximum of $1,000-per-child.
 For example, a single mother with two children who earns $14,000 in 2017 could receive 15 percent of $11,000, or a refund of $1,650.

-The Earned Income Tax Credit (EITC) was enacted in 1975 and has had bipartisan support because it encourages and rewards people who work.
+The Earned Income Tax Credit (EITC) was enacted in 1975 with bipartisan support because it encourages and rewards people who work.
 EITC pays refundable taxes to persons with and without children.
 For parents to be eligible, the earned income and adjusted gross income must fall within these limits:

 One child with earned income of $39,617 or less – the maximum refund $3,400